OfficeDev/office-js-docs-pr/docs/powerpoint/tagging-presentations-slides-shapes.md

     }
     ```

-## Setting custom metadata on the presentation
+## Set custom metadata on the presentation

 Add-ins can also apply tags to the presentation as a whole.
 This enables you to use tags for document-level metadata similar to how the [CustomProperty](/javascript/api/word/word.customproperty)class is used in Word.
 But unlike the Word `CustomProperty` class, the value of a PowerPoint tag can only be of type `string`.